Zhouxigui007/LightTrace/README.md

 # LightTrace

-Plugin to design, auto route and balance brightness of multiple LEDs with conductive ink.
+LightTrace is an Adobe Illustrator Extension to design, auto route and balance brightness of multiple LEDs with conductive ink.
+It consists of 2 parts:

+- LedTool: plugin to provide LED shape in toolbox of Illustrator
+- Routing Script: autorouter script to route and balance brightness of all LEDs

+Requirements:

+- Mac OSX (the script can run on Windows also, however, the LedTool currrently can run on Mac OSX only)
+- Adobe Illustrator (newest is better)

 ##Install
 - Download repository as .zip